holozeros/minimal-linux-desktop/Building chroot environment.md

     /tools/bin/bash --login +h
 umount -lR /mnt/lfs/*
 ```
-## return to the host environment.Issue:
+## Back to to the host environment.
+Issue:

     exit

 Because all directories in $LFS are unmounted for safety confirmation, output of exit display some warnnings.

 # This is very important !